 Earning more versus spending less is another topic we touch in in our discussion.
 I’m a big fan of earning more and side hustling in addition to smart budgeting.
 Cutting expenses and managing your expenses is vital to long-term financial success.
 However, you can only cut your spending by so much and your earning potential is unlimited.

 Finally, we get into the best place to start: understanding where your finances currently stand.
 Like me, Todd suggests looking at your finances like a business.
-My favorite tool for this is Personal Capital, which offers its core financial dashboard and analysis products completely free.
+My favorite tool for this is Empower, which offers its core financial dashboard and analysis products completely free.

 This Week’s Sponsor